 Internal Linking as a Foundation

 Building backlinks without monitoring your existing profile is like filling a bucket with a hole in it.
 A backlink audit — reviewing every inbound link pointing to your site — should be performed quarterly for active sites and immediately after any significant ranking drop or Google core update.
+The SEO audit blind spot most businesses fall into is investing in new link acquisition while ignoring the toxic or lost links already in their profile that are actively suppressing their rankings.

 What to Look For in an Audit